fraser29/hurahura/docs/source/web_interface.rst

 The port can be changed with the -UI_port option (default is 8080).

-As with standrad hurahura use parameters are taken from the .conf file passed or configuration settings set (use hurahura -INFO to see what is set).
+As with standard hurahura use parameters are taken from the .conf file passed or configuration settings set (use hurahura -INFO to see what is set).
 Of course the UI action is also available from a custom setup subclassing the main hurahura class.

 The UI allows for easy management of subjects and data.